 Parents are asked to make routine medical and dental appointments outside school hours wherever possible.
-Where such appointments in school time are unavoidable, parents should inform the school in advance so a decision can be made whether to authorise the absence or not.
+Where such appointments in school time are unavoidable, parents may be asked to provide medical evidence (in the form of an appointment card or letter or text message appointment) and inform the school in advance so a decision can be made whether to authorise the absence or not.